suggitpe/pi-stuff/cameras/campi.md

 * Clone `git clone https://github.com/SvenVD/rpisurv` --> dont do the install yet
 * [More details here](https://github.com/SvenVD/rpisurv)
 * You may need to tamper with the installer to push on through with the install even with VLC issues
+* Once install is done you will need to edit `/etc/rpisurv/display1.yml` to get rid of the bunny cartoons and install the cameras below

 ```
     - camera_streams:
         - url: "rtsp://172.10.0.100:7447/Rm8pDxEh0W0bG3qZ"